rakannimer/todolist-amplify-nextjs/blog-post.md

 In this blog post we will go through building a server-rendered realtime collaborative todo list app with Next.js and AWS Amplify.

-You can check out the final code [here](https://github.com/rakannimer/todolist-amplify-nextjs)
+You can check out the final code [here](https://github.com/rakannimer/todolist-amplify-nextjs) and a demo [here](https://todolist-amplify-nextjs.rnim.now.sh).

 - [Introduction](#introduction)
 - [Creating our app skeleton](#creating-our-app-skeleton)